 Critical care nurses should be prepared to work long hours and deal with life-and-death situations on a daily basis.
 Excellent teamwork, multi-tasking and interpersonal communication skills are essential for an ICU staff RN, as is the ability to rise to challenges and stay calm under pressure.
 Many nurses find an ICU career rewarding because they play a key role in helping to save patients’ lives.

-According to national salary data compiled by Salary.com, the median annual salary for an ICU Staff RN was $68,111 as of November 2010.
-The middle 50% of nurses in this role earned between $61,646 and $73,514.
+According to national salary data compiled by Salary.com, the median annual salary for an ICU Staff RN was $68,864 in September 2016.
+The middle 50% of nurses in this role earned between $62,052 and $74,826.
 ICU Staff RNs generally receive comprehensive benefits, including health insurance, paid time off and employer contributions toward a 401(k) or pension plan.

 ICU staff RNs need to have excellent assessment and clinical nursing skills to effectively care for patients with life-threatening conditions.
 For this critical role, employers seek nurses with advanced education, such as a bachelor’s degree in nursing.
 A Bachelor of Science in Nursing (BSN) helps to prepare nurses for a variety of healthcare challenges and situations that can arise while on the job, and familiarizes them with technological advancements that make it possible to treat a wide variety of illnesses.
 Earning a BSN degree ensures you have a solid foundation in scientific and medical knowledge that will enable you to excel as an ICU staff RN.

-In the 2010-11 edition of the Occupational Outlook Handbook, the U.S. Bureau of Labor Statistics (BLS) reports that the job outlook for all types of RNs – including ICU staff nurses – will be strong in the coming years, with employment predicted to grow much faster than the average for all other occupations.
+The U.S. Bureau of Labor Statistics (BLS) reports that the job outlook for all types of RNs, including ICU staff nurses, will be strong in the coming years, with employment predicted to grow by 16% by 2024, much faster than the average for all other occupations.
 RNs with a BSN degree and extensive clinical experience will have the best job opportunities, with the ability to move into an ICU staff RN position and other rewarding, high-profile roles.